 You can still design a visually appealing and interesting email.
 Just watch your text to image ratio.
 Best practice recommendations for text to image ratios vary because all spam filters use different criteria for what is a healthy balance of graphics and text.
 Common suggestions are 60/40 or 80/20 text to image ratios.
 It is never recommended to use a single graphic as your email content since most email programs block the automatic downloading of images by default and your recipients will initially see only a blank email resulting in a low open rate.

-To reduce the number of images, lean more on your html.
+To reduce the number of images, lean more on your HTML.
 Instead of having a graphic banner with your logo and headline, just add your logo and use text to display the headline.
-Same thing goes with your colored footer.
+The same thing goes with your colored footer.
 Don’t use an image for this.
-Instead use html to display a background color and use text within the html table.
+Instead, use HTML to display a background color and use text within the HTML table.
 So even if the email recipient doesn’t load their images, they’ll still see color and a nice looking email.